Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem : cases and subcases

 Now we see an obvious contradiction with the definition of a perfect coloring: there are nodes with the neighbors of colors $\cll{1}$, $\cll{2}$, $\cll{3}$, $\cll{3}$; but there is a $\cll{2}$-node that is not adjacent with such a node.
 The contradiction proves the statement. \end{proof}

-So, there is a binary diagonal.
-Well, it is not a $\dll{1}{2}$-diagonal, but nevertheless, its colors are twin and hence the situation is described in some other considered case (\ref{case1}, \ref{case2}, \ref{case3}, or \ref{case6d}).
+Thus, there is a binary diagonal.
+Well, it is not a $\dll{1}{2}$-diagonal, but nevertheless, its colors are twin and hence the situation is described in some other considered case, \ref{case1}, \ref{case2}, \ref{case3}, or \ref{case6d}.